Mmmx09/Model-training---DOHMH-New-York-City-Restaurants-inspection-result/README.md

 * `days_since_last`: The number of days since the last inspection (Regulatory pressure and time decay).
 * `action`: Administrative handling result.

-## Streamlit demonstration
-Clone my Github project and write `streamlit run app1.py` in terminal, then you can go to my website.